1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Barrett's Esophagus in Jersey Village

-• Lifestyle changes: Avoid spicy, acidic, and fatty foods, quit smoking, lose excess weight to reduce reflux triggers.
+• Lifestyle modifications: Avoid spicy, acidic, and fatty foods; quit smoking; and lose excess weight to help relieve reflux.

-• Medications: Proton pump inhibitors (PPIs) such as omeprazole, plus antacids or H2-blockers for symptom relief.
+• Drugs: Proton pump inhibitors (PPIs) such as omeprazole, antacids, or H2 blockers.

-• Radiofrequency ablation (RFA): An endoscopic procedure to remove damaged esophageal cells and reduce cancer risk.
+• Radiofrequency ablation (RFA): An endoscopic procedure used to ablate diseased esophageal cells to reduce the risk of cancer.

-• Endoscopic mucosal resection (EMR): Targeted removal of abnormal tissue for further analysis and prevention.
+• Endoscopic mucosal resection (EMR): Partial removal of diseased tissue from the stomach or esophagus for diagnostic and therapeutic purposes.

-• Surveillance endoscopy: Regular exams (every 3-5 years if no dysplasia; more often if needed) to monitor for changes.
+• Surveillance endoscopy: Regular endoscopic follow-ups (every 3–5 years if no dysplasia, or more frequently if needed) to monitor for changes and prevent complications.

 Why Choose GastroDoxs?